alexwlchan/alexwlchan.net/src/_drafts/finding-divisors-with-python.md

   9! = 2<sup>7</sup> &times; 3<sup>4</sup> &times; 5 &times; 7
 </div>

-And computing this factorisation is relatively efficient, especially for factorials -- because the prime factors are all very small, it doesn't take many divisions to get this prime factorisation.
+Computing this factorisation is relatively efficient, especially for factorials -- because the prime factors are all very small, you don't need many divisions to be done.

 There's a result in number theory called the [*fundamental theorem of arithmetic*][fta] which states that prime factorisations are unique -- for any number *n*, there's only one way to write it as a product of primes.
 (I won't write a proof here, but you can find one [on Wikipedia][proof].)

-This gives us a way to find divisors -- by finding all the combinations of primes.
+This gives us a way to find divisors -- by finding all the combinations of prime factors.
-The prime factors of any factor of *n* must be a subset of the prime factors of *n*, or it wouldn't divide *n*.
+The prime factors of any divisor of *n* must be a subset of the prime factors of *n*, or it wouldn't divide *n*.

 [factorials]: https://en.wikipedia.org/wiki/Factorial
 [primes]: https://en.wikipedia.org/wiki/Prime_number